Kitware/SMTK/.gitlab/issue_templates/new-release.md

     - Create a merge request targeting `release`
       - [ ] Obtain a GitLab API token for the `kwrobot.release.cmb` user (ask
-            @ben.boeckel if you do not have one)
+            @utils/maintainers/release if you do not have one)
       - [ ] Add the `kwrobot.release.cmb` user to your fork with at least
             `Developer` privileges (so it can open MRs)
       - [ ] Use [the `release-mr`][release-mr] script to open the create the